 There are plenty of credit cards offering a free credit score to customers.
-If you’re in the market for a new credit card, consider one of these in order to take advantage of this ongoing perk.
+If you’re in the market for a new credit card, consider one of these to take advantage of this ongoing perk.

-Credit Score Services
+Free Credit Score Services

 Instead of getting your FICO score from these websites, however, you’ll likely get what’s called an educational credit score.
 Many often use VantageScore, which is a credit scoring model developed by the credit bureaus.

 It’s not the same as a FICO score, but it’s still based on information found directly on your credit report.
 So again, it may not match up exactly with what your lender pulls.
 However, it gives you expectations to draw from.

 If you’re set on getting your actual FICO score and can’t find it through one of the previous methods, you do have the option of purchasing it directly from MyFICO.
 There are a couple of different one-time purchasing options depending on your needs.

 For about $20, you can choose a single credit bureau to receive both your credit score and credit report.
 For just under $60, you can get the same information from all three credit bureaus at once.